GluuFederation/docs-ce-prod/docs/source/tutorials/passport-attributes-mapping.md

 Here `profile =>` syntax is equivalent to `function (profile)`, namely a function with a single parameter named `profile`.
 This function returns an object with properties `uid`, `mail`, and `displayName` taking values from `profile` object.
 This routine dictates which data will be persisted at destination as we'll shortly see.

-A configured provider uses exactly one mapping but one mapping can be used by any number of providers.
+A configured identity provider uses exactly one mapping but one mapping can be used by any number of providers.
 Mappings are stored in directory `/opt/gluu/node/passport/server/mappings` of Gluu chroot.
 When you specify the mapping for a given provider in oxTrust, you supply the filename (excluding the extension).

 ## Internals of mappings